parametrix/thebuildingcoder-archive/a/2072_empty_asset.md

 Change, for instance, the description field of the asset and save it.
 Now the AppearanceAsset will also be found by the API

-In my case, it always was a Generic class material (IFC conversion) and not a Wood Class; maybe that's why a AppearanceAsset is created by Revit with wood settings; likely a copy of the first existing Wood Class Asset?? (or some default).
+In my case, it always was a Generic class material (IFC conversion) and not a Wood Class; maybe that's why an AppearanceAsset is created by Revit with wood settings; likely a copy of the first existing Wood Class Asset?? (or some default).

 I solved it in my case by assigning my own AppearanceAsset (copy of a template AppearanceAsset with correct settings), editing some properties and assign it to the material.